-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 Both the claimant and the defendant may challenge the first-instance judgment by filing an appeal to the court of the jurisdictional region in which the court that heard the case at first instance is based.
 Appeals can be submitted on either procedural or substantive grounds, and the court of appeal is entitled to carry out a full review of the case.

-Judgments issued by the courts of appeal can be challenged through a cassation or extraordinary appeal on procedural and material matters before the Spanish Supreme Court, but only on specific grounds (ie, without this being a third instance).
+Judgments issued by the courts of appeal can be challenged through a cassation appeal on procedural and material matters before the Supreme Court, but only on specific grounds (ie, without this being a third instance).

 Although no permission is required, the deadlines for filing the appeal must be met.
-However, the Supreme Court strictly controls the fulfilment of procedural requirements and has broad discretion to admit appeals; it may, and frequently does, reject appeals.
+However, the Supreme Court strictly controls the fulfilment of procedural requirements and has broad discretion to admit appeals.

 13 Costs, fees and funding